UUoocl/MediaPipe_for_OBS/README.md

  ![image](https://github.com/UUoocl/MediaPipe_for_OBS/assets/99063397/dc80a9f6-c6a9-454c-af02-fcfe1d437be4)

-### Create a Text Source
+### Create a Browser Source
-Name the the Text Source **KeyPointValues**
+Load a local html file with an event listener.
-The landmarks will be stored in this Text Source in JSON format.
+The landmarks will be sent as an evnt named "pose-landmarks".
 ![image](https://github.com/UUoocl/MediaPipe_for_OBS/assets/99063397/c163f4b1-0455-41b0-9709-605d32f31a69)

-Each Landmark has an X, Y and Z coordinate.
+Each Landmark has an X, Y, Z and Visability value.

+Messages are also sent the Advanced Scene Switcher Plugin with the values as the message

 ## Using MediaPipe for OBS
 Download the latest [release](https://github.com/UUoocl/MediaPipe_for_OBS/releases)